-Fall 2017 Biweekly Payroll Calendar
+Spring 2022 Biweekly Payroll Calendar

-Helpful Bob says, "Use the biweekly payroll calendar to determine the end of the next biweekly pay period.
-Take out your phone and create a calendar event on that date with an attention grabbing title like: "Time To Tackle your Timesheet, Timbo!"
+Helpful HR says, "Use the biweekly payroll calendar to determine the end of the next biweekly pay period.
+Create a calendar event on your phone with an attention-grabbing title like: "Time to Tackle your Timesheet, Timbo!"
 (Timbo is a fun nickname you have for yourself, in this scenario.)
-Set this calendar event to alert you on Fridays, every two weeks.
+Set this calendar event to alert you on Fridays, every other week.
 You can thank me later."

 Payday and the timesheet due date always coincide on the last Friday of the biweekly payroll cycle.
 You can expect to be paid two weeks after you submit your electronic timesheet.
-Your first paycheck may feel like it is delayed because of this function of the cycle.
+Your first paycheck may feel like it is delayed because of the function of the cycle.
 For example, if you begin work on the first Monday of a pay period, you will work for two weeks, submit a timesheet, and then work for two more weeks before you receive your first paycheck.
 This is because your paycheck arrives two weeks after your submit your timesheet.
-You can expect a paycheck every two weeks thereafter, provided you don't have any extended gaps in employment.
+You can expect a paycheck every two weeks thereafter, provided you do not have any extended gaps in employment.